 The Common Vulnerability Scoring System (CVSS) is a theoretical view of vulnerability risk.

-Like VPRs, CVSS starts with 0 as the lowest priority and goes up to 10—the most critical; however, CVSS rates about 60% of all vulnerabilities as high or critical, even though they may pose little risk to your organization.
+Like VPRs, CVSS starts with 0 as the lowest priority and goes up to 10 — the most critical; however, CVSS rates about 60% of all vulnerabilities as high or critical, even though they may pose little risk to your organization.

 CVSS doesn’t account for real-world risk or asset criticality within your environment.
 You need these critical pieces of information, which are included in VPRs, to effectively prioritize remediation.

-An article in Security Week highlighted one report that indicated that if a security team focuses on remediating vulnerabilities exclusively based off of a high CVSS score, it’s akin to randomly picking a vulnerability to fix.
+An article in Security Week highlighted one report that indicated that if a security team focuses on remediating vulnerabilities exclusively based off of a high CVSS score, it’s similar to randomly picking a vulnerability to fix.

 In other words, a CVSS assessment doesn’t correlate the reasonable likelihood of an exploit or even if an attacker has ever successfully exploited the threat in the wild.